-Generic Drugs vs. Brand-Name Drugs
+\Generic Drugs vs. Brand-Name Drugs

-If you or your physician request a brand-name drug when a generic version of the drug is available (at a network or out-of-network pharmacy or through the mail), once you have satisfied the combined deductible, you pay the generic cost plus the difference in cost between the brand-name drug and its generic equivalent unless your physician provides the medical reason that the generic version of the drug will not work.
+If you or your physician request a brand-name drug when a generic version of the drug is available (at a network or out-of-network pharmacy or through the mail), you pay the 30 percent plus the difference in cost between the brand-name drug and its generic equivalent unless your physician provides the medical reason that the generic version of the drug will not work.

-Network Pharmacies vs. Out-of-Network Pharmacies
+\\Network Pharmacies vs. Out-of-Network Pharmacies

-When you use a retail pharmacy that is out-of-network (or a network pharmacy is unable to verify your eligibility), once you have satisfied the combined deductible, you pay your coinsurance percentage plus the difference between the network discounted price and the out-of-network price for your prescription.
+When you use a retail pharmacy that is out-of-network (or a network pharmacy is unable to verify your eligibility), you pay your coinsurance percentage plus the difference between the network discounted price and the out-of-network price for your prescription.